Cozy Peach Kitchen

 Pin Jump to Recipe

-These healthy vegetarian stuffed zucchini boats are filled with a flavorful BBQ tempeh and rice mixture.
+These vegetarian zucchini boats are stuffed with a flavorful BBQ tempeh and rice filling.
 They're ready in just under an hour and great for weeknight dinners.

 Four stuffed zucchini slices in a white ceramic baking dish

-Nothing says summer quite like zucchini and BBQ, so why not put them together?
-These vegetarian stuffed zucchini boats feature seasoned rice, flavorful barbecue tempeh, and a handful of healthy summer ingredients.
+Nothing says summer quite like zucchini and barbecue, so why not put them together?
+These vegetarian stuffed zucchini boats feature BBQ seasoned rice, sautéed tempeh, and a handful of nutritious summer ingredients.

-If your garden is overflowing with zucchini this summer and you're tired of making zucchini bread and zucchini corn fritters, this is a great way to use them.
+If your garden is overflowing with zucchini this summer and you're tired of making zucchini bread and zucchini corn fritters, this is a great way to use it up.
 Large zucchini work especially well here because they can be stuffed with a lot of filling.

 Recipe features